 Rare Early Geological Map of Southern California -- Illustrating It as a Petroleum Region.

-This rare work focuses on the Geology of Southern California, including what would appear to be a very early study of fault lines and depressions.
+This rare map focuses on the petrogeology of Southern California, including what would appear to be a very early study of fault lines and depressions.

-The map is one of the earliest maps to focus on Southern California and one of the earliest to show it as a Petrolum producing region.
+The map is one of the earliest maps to focus on Southern California and one of the earliest to show it as a petroleum-producing region.

-An Indian Village is noted on upper Santa Margarita River.
+An Indian Village is noted on the upper Santa Margarita River.

 Below the map is a profile showing the entire coastline from Santa Barbara to the Mojave Desert.